Best Titanium Cutting Boards 2026: The Only 3 Boards Safe Enough for Your Kitchen

 Q: Will titanium really dull my knives?

 A: This is the #1 myth.
 Stainless steel dulls knives.
-High-grade titanium (like in TIBO and TitanCut Pro) is physically softer than tempered chef’s knife steel.
+High-grade titanium (like in TitanCut Pro and TIBO) is physically softer than tempered chef’s knife steel.
 In my 3-week sharpness test, my blades stayed razor-sharp.

 Q: Does it sound loud when chopping?